smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       }
     };

-This is vaguely like a "partial specialization" of a function template, in that the class template parameters remain generic but the function template parameters are concrete.
+This is sort of the opposite of the previous case, as it specializes the member template's parameter rather than the containing class template's parameter.

 The inheritance hierarchy of ``ClassScopeFunctionSpecializationDecl`` is::